aryarkusuma/aryarkusuma/README.md

 # Hello im Arya, 22, and im dumb
-#### and not really smart on anything in particular, just someone who trying to code, and finishing his collage final year
+#### and not really smart on anything in particular, just someone who trying to code, and finishing his collage degree
 #####
 :worried:
 #### My lab :